packole/ds1_weather_data_ger/README.md

 This repository is a data science project with following project goals:

   - visualize historical weather data of diffrent german cities
-  - input data should be stored in a .csv file
+  - input data should be transformed and stored in a .csv file
   - data should not be automatically updated
   - data transformation should be written in python
   - a data application with plotly dash should be developed to local host